-Persons appointed to research administrative positions (i.e., administrative functions in support of research or in a research organization) are recognized by organizational titles (Assistant Director, Administrative Officer, etc.) or by functional titles (Fiscal Officer, etc.).
+Persons appointed to research administrative positions (i.e., administrative functions in support of research or in a research organization) are recognized by organizational titles (Assistant Director, Directors of Administration and Finance, etc.) or by functional titles (Fiscal Officer, etc.).

 A detailed description of each of the research staff categories, including information concerning affirmative action serious search, periodic review, numeric limitations, consulting privileges, and benefits can be found in Section 5 of Policies & Procedures.

 All full-time members of MIT's Administrative and Sponsored Research staffs qualify for exemption from the overtime provisions of the Fair Labor Standards Act ("FLSA").
 See the Human Resources web page on Exempt vs. Non-exempt Jobs for more information on the FLSA.